The Merchant of Venice

 ANTONIOIn sooth, I know not why I am so sad.It wearies me; you say it wearies you;But how I caught it, found it, or came by it,What stuff 'tis made of, whereof it is born,I am to learn;And such a want-wit sadness makes of meThat I have much ado to know myself.
 (1.1.1)

 We don't yet know why Antonio is sad, but his mysterious proclamation sets him up as a generally melancholy character for the rest of the play.
 Furthermore, we learn that Antonio doesn't always have a rational explanation (at least one that he knows of) for how he feels.

 PORTIAIf I live to be as old as Sibylla, I will die as chaste asDiana, unless I be obtained by the manner of my father's will.
 (1.2.15)

 Portia would prefer a life of isolation over disobeying her father's will.
 Still, given the guys she's looking at, it's no great loss not to marry.
 Portia is strong-willed and doesn't seem like a romantic; she bravely faces the possibility of dying old and alone.

-following; but I will not eat with you, drink with you, nor pray
+SHYLOCKI will buy withyou, sell with you, talk with you, walk with you, and sofollowing; but I will not eat with you, drink with you, nor praywith you.
+(1.3.9)

 Shylock is isolated from Christian society.
 He can engage with Christians in business dealings, and so he has a livelihood, but it's clear from this passage that he keeps his distance socially.
 He's a Jew in a Christian country, which explains the animosity we see from and toward him.